sunidhi12pandey/Interview/README.md

 **Tell me about yourself**

-Hi, my name is Sunidhi Pandey, and I have cummulative 4 plus years of experience in the IT industry and relevent experinece in  DevOps field is 3 years  i.
-My journey began at Hastree Technologies, where I worked as a Cloud Engineer.
-My main responsibilities involved deploying and managing cloud infrastructure.
-During this time, I gained strong hands-on experience with cloud platforms like Google Cloud Platform (GCP) and AWS, and developed a solid understanding of VPCs, container registries, and IAM.
+Hi, my name is Sunidhi Pandey, and I have cummulative 4 plus years of experience in the IT industry and relevent experinece in  DevOps .field is 3 years
 Currently, I’m working as a Software Engineer at WhizHack Technologies, where my focus is on automation and application deployment.
 Here, I’ve deepened my experience with tools like GitHub Actions, Docker, Kubernetes, as well as bash scripting and working in Linux environments.
 Over the years, I’ve developed a strong foundation in cloud infrastructure, CI/CD pipelines, and system automation.
 I'm passionate about solving problems, improving deployment efficiency, and working on scalable cloud solutions.